-Gary Marcet was the founding Director of the Tri City Community Chorus, along with a dedicated group of individuals in the communities of Saco, Biddeford, and Old Orchard who envisioned and sought a musical setting for interested singers.
+In 1998, Gary Marcet founded the Tri City Community Chorus with a vision and a group of 35 dedicated singers from the communities of Biddeford, Saco and Old Orchard Beach.

-Matthew Murray is Director of Vocal Music at Gorham High School in Gorham, Maine.
-In addition to two choirs at GHS, he also teaches courses in piano, guitar, and music theory.
-Prior to his arrival at Gorham High School, he spent eleven years at Kennebunk High School.
+Matt is Director of Vocal Music at Gorham High School in Gorham, Maine.
+In addition to teaching two choirs at GHS, he also teaches courses in piano, guitar, and music theory.
+Prior to his arrival at Gorham High School, Matt spent eleven years at Kennebunk High School.

 He is a native of Greenville, Maine and currently resides in Scarborough with his wife, Catherine, who is Director of Vocal Music at Thornton Academy, and their two children.

-Mr. MacDonald holds a BM in Music Education summa cum laude from the University of Southern Maine, as well as a Certificate of Theological Studies in creative spiritual practice from the Episcopal Divinity School in Cambridge, MA.
+Nick holds a BM in Music Education summa cum laude from the University of Southern Maine, as well as a Certificate of Theological Studies in creative spiritual practice from the Episcopal Divinity School in Cambridge, Massachusetts.

-Mr. Raines holds a BM in Music Education from the University of Maine, where he has studied under renowned Conductors Dr. Dennis Cox and Francis Vogt. and toured New England and Canada with the University of Maine Singers.
+Wes holds a BM in Music Education from the University of Maine, where he studied under renowned Conductors Dr. Dennis Cox and Francis Vogt. and toured New England and Canada with the University of Maine Singers.

 Since the summer of 2008, he has been Music Director of Booth Productions (Booth Theater) in Ogunquit.
 Just a 5-minute walk down to Ogunquit Beach, it is a black box theater where two musical productions are put on each summer with community actors as well as with professional actors.
 He also performs at other musical theaters throughout southern Maine, mostly community productions, either as music director, conductor, pianist, or keyboardist.
 He especially enjoys playing/programming synthesizer for musicals, and has spent countless hours making sure that his patch changes are flawless!